 Imagine rushing across the Japanese countryside at astonishing speeds.
 The wheels of your vehicle do not even touch the ground.
 In fact, you are floating!
-This dreamlike experience is will soon be a reality thanks to Japan’s famous Maglev bullet trains, which have set the latest world record for a train.
+This dreamlike experience is will soon be a reality thanks to Japan’s famous Maglev bullet trains, the fastest train in the world.

 Japan is already well known for its extensive Shinkansen train system, which has been in operation since 1964.
 The world’s current fastest trains, however, will take a backseat to the Maglev when commuter transportation becomes available in a few short years.